iamdanielv/ollama_scripts/README.md

 ./openwebui/startopenwebui.sh
 ```

-This script uses `docker-compose` to run the OpenWebUI container in detached mode and prints a link to the UI once it's ready.
+This script uses `docker-compose` to run the OpenWebUI container in detached mode and prints a link (usually `http://localhost:3000`) to the UI once it's ready.

-## First-Time Setup ⚙️
+## OpenWebUI First-Time Setup ⚙️

 On your first visit, OpenWebUI will prompt you to create an administrator account.
 The connection to your local Ollama instance is configured automatically.
 This works because the included Docker Compose file tells OpenWebUI to connect to `http://host.docker.internal:11434`, and the `installollama.sh` script helps configure the host's Ollama service to accept these connections.